msainsburydale/NeuralBayesEstimators/README.md

 ### Data

-The Red Sea data set, analysed in Section 4, was too large (a few hundred Mb in total) to be stored on GitHub.
-To automatically download it and place it into the correct location, run `bash sh/data.sh`.
-If the data are not downloading as expected, please download them from [here](https://zenodo.org/record/8134200) and place them into the folder `data/RedSea`.

-Note that checks at the beginning of the replication script will immediately notify the user if these data are not present.
+The Red-Sea data set, analysed in Section 4, is not licensed for public distribution.
+However, it is available upon request, in which case it can be added to the folder `data/RedSea` to reproduce the results given in the manuscript.

 ### Software dependencies